AnaAzzam/BeginnerDataAnalysisProject/README.md

-# BeginnerDataAnalysisProject

-# 🎬 Beginner Data Analysis Projects
+#  Beginner Data Analysis Projects

 This is a **beginner-friendly Python data analysis project**
 The project walks through the complete process of: